-It will show errors and descriptions how to fix them.
+It will show errors and describe how to fix them.
 It can also be helpful to include this command in a git hook.
-That way branches which contain violations against the chosen standard cannot enter the repository until those violations have been fixed.
+That way, branches which contain violations against the chosen standard cannot enter the repository until those violations have been fixed.

 English is preferred for all symbol names and code infrastructure.
 Comments may be written in any language easily readable by all current and future parties who may be working on the codebase.